Oreoxmt/oreo.life-v2/website/docs/how-tos/code-driven-documentation.md

 ## What's next?

-- How to validate configuration files using code automatically?
+- How to verify configuration files using code automatically?

 - How to generate configuration files from code automatically?